How to update your content in 10 steps (and make it better)

 7. Final text review before you update your content

 When you feel satisfied with the improvements you’ve made and you aren’t planning to change anything else, take the time to read your post or page again, from start to finish.
 Or better yet, get someone else to read it and give you feedback.
-Do this the same way you would check a brand new piece of content before publishing.
+Do this like you would check a brand new piece of content before publishing.
 Are there any typos?
 Have you added all the links you wanted to add?
-Of course you can always make small changes later, but it’s better to get these things right first time.
-This is especially true if you’re going to share your content in a newsletter or social media post!
+Of course, you can always make small changes later, but getting these things right the first time is better.
+This is especially true if you share your content in a newsletter or social media post!

 Ready to republish your updated content?

 Your content should now be thoroughly updated and ready to see the light of day again!
-But before you set your updated content live, there are a few final things you should consider.
+But before you set your updated content live, you should consider a few final things.

-Note: If you’re not using the Rewrite & Republish tool, then you’ll need to paste your updated content into the existing page in edit mode before continuing with steps 8-10.
-Things can go a bit wonky when you paste formatted text, so double-check everything is displaying correctly.
+Note: If you’re not using the Rewrite & Republish tool, you’ll need to paste your updated content into the existing page in edit mode before continuing with steps 8-10.
+Pasting formatted text can go a bit wonky, so double-check that everything is displaying correctly.

 8. Check your SEO title and meta description

-Your SEO title and meta description should be a good reflection of what users can find on the page.
-They also need to be appealing to get users to click on them in the search results.
-Now you’ve updated the content, check and ensure that your SEO title and meta description are still a good advertisement for the page.
+Your SEO title and meta description should reflect what users can find on the page.
+They must also be appealing to get users to click on them in the search results.
+Now that you’ve updated the content, ensure that your SEO title and meta description are still a good advertisement for the page.

 Read more: Clickbait headlines and why you should NOT use them »